dbushong/async-q/README.md

 This code only works on node; I've not bothered to make it browser-safe in any way.

-The below examples are in CoffeeScript.
-You can view them in [auto-generated JavaScript](README.js.md) instead, if you like.
+The examples are all in CoffeeScript.
+You can view them in [auto-generated JavaScript](READJSME.md) instead, if you like.

 ## Download